Christian Taubenschlag is the founder and President of CMAX Advisory.

 Patrick is a specialist in government policy and engagement, with expertise across health, maritime, national security, energy, infrastructure, and government sectors.

-As a Senior Advisor at CMAX Advisory, Patrick supports industry partners with the development and execution of government engagement strategies and market analysis across various sectors that interface with state and federal governments.
+As a Manager at CMAX Advisory, Patrick supports industry partners with the development and execution of government engagement strategies and market analysis across various sectors that interface with state and federal governments.
 His client-focussed work has included support to strategy development, policy analysis, government submissions and reports, stakeholder relations, and media and event management.
+In addition to his support to private-sector clients, Patrick has also developed public-facing strategies for state government partners.

 Patrick has a Bachelor of Arts and a Master of International Relations from the University of Melbourne.
 Before joining CMAX Advisory, he engaged in government relations and administrative activities in the non-profit sector.